What to Eat—and What to Skip—When It Comes to Takeout Food

 Made with pasta, olive oil, garlic, and hot pepper, this simple dish packs a powerful flavor punch without overdoing it in terms of fat and calories.
 (Bonus: The capsaicin in hot pepper has been shown to increase body heat, boost metabolic rate and decrease appetite!)
 To add some blood sugar-stabilizing fiber to your meal (a must if you don't want to be ravishing soon after you finish eating), save half of your pasta dish for another day and round out your meal with a side of broccoli raab or sauteed spinach.

 Topped with pancetta, cheese, and cream, this indulgent pasta dish should pass your lips, like, basically never.
-While nutrition information will vary from restaurant to restaurant, Cheesecake Factory's take on the dish packs a whopping 2,290 calories (which is equivalent to 11 Stouffer's French Bread Pepperoni Pizzas) and more than half a day's sodium.
+While nutrition information will vary from restaurant to restaurant, Cheesecake Factory's take on the dish packs a whopping 2,070 calories and 3,560 milligrams of sodium.
 If that doesn't convince you to steer clear, we're not sure what will.
-For even more scary foods you should stay away from, check out these 25 Worst Concession Foods in the History of America!

 Most of the evils of pizza lie in the empty-calorie, yet highly caloric crust.
 Typically made from refined white flour, pizza dough offers little nutrition to your body and will spike your insulin levels, causing you to crave more.
 The less crust you indulge in, the better.
 That means thin-crust pizzas are almost always the better option.

 The first rule of pizza delivery—do not stuffeth thy crust.
 It adds unnecessary calories and fat.
-There's already plenty to enjoy on top on the dough anyway.
+There's already plenty to enjoy on top of the dough anyway.